wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 cycle.
 All methods except one of `class WindowStructure` takes a reference of `curCycle`, and may possibly update it, driving the instruction window clock forward (e.g. when the window is full).
 With the inductive model in mind, `curCycle` can be considered as the receiving cycle of the previous uop in program order.
-Since uops are always received in-order, when an uop is received at cycle C, we first drive the clock `curCycle` to cycle C before scheduling the uop by calling `advancePos()`.
+Since uops are always received in-order, when an uop is received at cycle C, we should drive the clock `curCycle` to cycle C before scheduling the uop by calling `advancePos()`.

 At a high level, the instruction window maps cycles in the future to the corresponding port states implemented as